Food and Beverage Header

 Chlorine & Chloramines Reduction

-Ultraviolet (UV) technology is a highly effective method of reducing chloramines in water.
-UV is a versatile, reliable approach to address numerous requirements in industrial water applications, including chloramine reduction.
-Studies have demonstrated conclusively that free chlorine residuals or chloramine residuals up to 2.0 ppm can be successfully reduced by the application of UV light.
+Ultraviolet (UV) technology using low-pressure lamps is a highly effective, versatile, reliable method for chloramine reduction.
+Studies have demonstrated conclusively that chloramine residuals up to 4 ppm can be successfully reduced to < 0.02 ppm by the application of UV light.

 UV technology for chlorine and monochloramine reduction